 For the rest of you… here’s your one bullet.
 Let’s make a run for it.
 Welcome to survival horror.

 In a world where the ocean is no longer safe, two men sit on a beach, watching a boat drift in.
 They’re expecting the worst, and sure enough, things start to go poorly for the people on the boat as the cuttlefish begin to attack.

-I love water related horror so much!
+I love water-related horror so much!
 This story had such an awesome blend of violence and terror combined with the humor and lightheartedness of making the best of a bad situation.
-I loved how the two storylines jumped around so we got bits and pieces of what was going on and couple slowly work it all together.
+I loved how the two storylines jumped around so we got bits and pieces of what was going on and the couple slowly work it all together.

 The Collectors by Michelle Tang – Five Stars

-When a woman wakes up with no memory of what happens of where she is, the scene is already tense.
+When a woman wakes up with no memory of what happened, or of where she is, the scene is already tense.
 But just wait to see what’s actually going on here…

 Puzzled Pieces, Lock-In Places by Amelia Gorman – Five Stars